Scotch Broth (Traditional Scottish Soup)

 And enjoy–some crusty bread is nice with this soup.

-Don’t miss another travel or recipe post; subscribe to my free subscription!
+Don’t miss another travel or recipe post; join my free weekly newsletter at the top of the page!

 Scotch Broth (Scotch Soup)